Our Partners

 Contact: community@garden31.org or Contact Form

-Garden 31 is a San Diego-based nonprofit dedicated to promoting food sovereignty and social equity through regenerative agriculture.
-Founded in 2021, it empowers underserved communities by providing career opportunities, mentorship, and hands-on training in sustainable farming.
-The organization focuses on addressing food insecurity, economic inequality, and environmental challenges while fostering community resilience.
+Garden 31 is a San Diego-based nonprofit dedicated to promoting sustainable food systems through regenerative agriculture.
+Founded in 2021, it provides career opportunities, mentorship, and hands-on training in sustainable farming.
+The organization focuses on addressing food access, economic challenges, and environmental issues while supporting community development.